Indian Institute of Soil Science: Training and Referral Soil Testing Laboratory

-TRSL laboratory assist the scientists to explore novel methods for soil and plant analysis and is equipped with soil and plant analysis equipment such as distillation unit, spectrophotometer, flame photometer and precision balance.
+TRSL laboratory assist the scientists to explore novel methods for soil and plant analysis and is equipped with soil and plant analysis equipment.

 The other facilities include two screen houses for the conduct of pot experiments, conference hall and conference room fitted with audio visual equipment, training hostel, staff recreation club and indoor and outdoor games facilities.

 Research Projects

 IISS undertakes research projects under All India Coordinator Research Projects (AICRP), some of which are:

 Long-Term Fertilizer Experiments (LTFE) Project: Project on the impact of chemical fertilizer on productivity and soil quality.
 The project was inaugurated in 1970 and is carried out at 11 centres.
 The project is now known as Long-term fertilizer experiments to study changes in soil quality, crop productivity and sustainability after its mandate was expanded.

-Soil Test Crop Response (STCR) Project : The beginning of the project was in 1967 and 13 centres are participating in the project.
+Soil Test Crop Response (STCR) Project: The beginning of the project was in 1967 and 13 centres are participating in the project.

-PCM Project: The purpose of the project was to study the effects of micronutrient efficiency on various crop varieties and was started in 1967, with active participation from Punjab Agricultural University, Ludhiana.
+PCM Project: The project, which started in 1967, aims to study the effects of micronutrient efficiency on various crop varieties.
+It is actively participated in by Punjab Agricultural University, Ludhiana.
 Eleven centres are participating in the project.

 AINPB Project: The mandate of the project is set as: